HaydenS3/ris/README.md

   - Interactive vs. batch jobs?
   - CPU vs. GPU?

+## Meeting with Arpana Agrawal

+- She has a GitHub which she can send over to me
+- She will forward me an email chain with Emma and Ellen.
+They tried to move over to compute1, but there was no slurm.
+- An undergrad set up all of the pipelines, but
+- We need a period of time where we have access to our existing system and RIS so that we can make sure it works
+- "Compute2" should be ready in September
+- Someone was worried about the cost of Compute2.
+The pricing model is not totally transparent, there are some worries about this and how researchers will get funding/gratnts for
+- We would need to have someone on RIS to help us setup on Compute2
+- NIH may kick in their "cloud option" for some of these datasets.
+"It will be online at some point."
+- She's talking a lot about condos and what that cost would be.
+Do they need group priority from condos?
+- They're utilizing multiple platforms currently, and their documentation tells them what to use
+- Using multiple infrastrucutres could be too expensive
+- They'd be ready to test out compute2, but Emma thinks it will be quite a a bit of work, but doable

+## Compute 2 Security Review

+- Need to clarify with Brian that Kaggle isn't its own application.
+Everything I ran was Python, though researchers will certainly run any application they want on RIS

 ## TODOs

+- [ ] Look through workflows that Arpana sent
-- [ ] Run a BIG job.
+- [x] Run a BIG job.
 More hyperparameters, how many cores can I use, how much memory, how long does queue take?
 - [ ] Run a GPU job
 - [ ] Update script to output text file with best hyperparameters
 - [ ] Use pytorch instead of keras.